rslnz/assistant-backend/README.md

    c.
 If the remaining content is "[DONE]", this signals the end of the stream.
 Exit the loop.
    d.
 Otherwise, parse the content as JSON.
    e.
 Handle the parsed JSON based on its "type" field:
+      - "reasoning": Show the AI's user notification.
-      - "text": Accumulate or display the text content (see note below).
+      - "text": Accumulate or display the text content.
       - "tool_start": Indicate that a tool is being used.
       - "tool_end": Process and display the tool result.
       - "context_update": Store this updated context for the next request.